uboat.net

 CargoWood pulp, paper, piece goods and cellulose

-Notes on loss At 10.37 hours on 24 Sep, 1939, the neutral Getrud Bratt was stopped with machine gun fire by U-4 in the Skagerrak.
-The crew was given 15 minutes to abandon ship, because she was carrying contraband.
-The Germans had no scuttling charges left and used a torpedo to sink the ship, but two G7a torpedoes missed.
-The third G7a torpedo hit and sunk Gertrud Bratt 12 miles southeast of Jomfruland, Norway.
+At 10.37 hours on 24 Sep 1939 the neutral Getrud Bratt (Master E.K.
+Jönsson) was stopped with two 20mm rounds across her bow by U-4 in the Skagerrak.
+The U-boat went alongside to check her papers and then ordered the crew to abandon ship within 15 minutes because she was carrying contraband.
+The Germans had no scuttling charges left and used a torpedo to sink the ship, but the first two G7a torpedoes missed.
+The third G7a torpedo hit and sank Gertrud Bratt 12 miles southeast of Jomfruland, Norway.
+According to the survivors the Germans had promised to tow the two lifeboats towards the nearby coast but apparently the U-boat left without helping them after sighting an aircraft.
+The boats were spotted later that day by the Norwegian customs cruiser T-II and towed to Langesund, Norway.

 If you can help us with any additional information on this vessel then please contact us.